Ryuyxx/IamAI/content/posts/pc/index.md

 <br>

-I miss the days when I used to be happy with core i7.
+I miss the days when I used to be happy with [core i7](https://amzn.to/3cVucJT).
 Now my body craves more cores and is not satisfied with less than 24GB of VRAM:cold_sweat:

-I'm also currently using a 2017 MacBook.
-It's too slow and planning to write something about it soon after I buy a new laptop.
+I'm also using a 2017 MacBook right now.
+But it's too slow and planning to move on a new laptop.
+I'll write something about it soon after I buy.